Summary of and link to an AVAR paper addressing some of the pitfalls of using malware simulation in product testing.

-Even more sadly, I've seen a hair-raising quantity of tests that use the EICAR file inappropriately.
-Not to mention, of course, simulators such as the Rosenthal utilities (I can hear the groans from here…) and Spycar.
-Sarah Gordon did a major paper on "Are good virus simulators still a bad idea?" back in the 1990s (Network Security, Volume 1996, Issue 9, September 1996, Pages 7-13) which drew on Luca Sambucci's Virus Simulator Test, published by ICARO (the Italian Computer Antivirus Research Organization) in 1994.
+Even more sadly, I’ve seen a hair-raising quantity of tests that use the EICAR file inappropriately.
+Not to mention, of course, other ‘simulators’ such as the Rosenthal utilities (I can hear the groans from here…) and Spycar.
+Sarah Gordon did a major paper on “Are good virus simulators still a bad idea?” back in the 1990s (Network Security, Volume 1996, Issue 9, September 1996, Pages 7-13) which drew on Luca Sambucci’s Virus Simulator Test, published by ICARO (the Italian Computer Antivirus Research Organization) in 1994.

 At the EICAR 2010 conference in Paris, an interesting student paper* was presented that used the EICAR file to make some points about the ways in which AV software works (or is presumed to work).
 Eddy Willems and I both mentioned it in articles for the June 2010 edition of Virus Bulletin.
-(Mine is available at http://www.eset.com/resources/white-papers/pwn2kill-whitepaper.pdf, by the way.)
+(Mine is available here, by the way.)

-"Test Files and Product Evaluation: the Case for and against Malware Simulation" is a paper presented at the recent AVAR conference by Eddy Willems, Lysa Myers and myself: we were all at the EICAR conference and figured that it was a good moment to combine our experience of testing, EICAR, AMTSO and the anti-malware industry to cover the developments that had taken place since Sarah's paper.
-Here's the abstract:
+“Test Files and Product Evaluation: the Case for and against Malware Simulation” is a paper presented at the recent AVAR conference by Eddy Willems, Lysa Myers and myself: we were all at the EICAR conference mentioned above and figured that it was a good moment to combine our experience of testing, EICAR, AMTSO and the anti-malware industry to cover the developments that had taken place since Sarah’s paper.
+Here’s the abstract:

 Any researcher with the most modest public profile is used to being asked for virus samples.
 Traditionally, we’ve advocated the use of alternatives, especially the EICAR test file, to anyone who doesn’t have access to malware through mainstream, trusted channels, as a way of simulating malware behaviour without the attendant risks of genuinely malicious behaviour.
 But is the EICAR file really suitable for the range of scenarios for which it is prescribed?